lorenzoperry77/Projetos/F1 Barcelona Race Prediction 2026/README.md

 Unlike approaches that use historical seasons as training data, this project deliberately restricts itself to 2026 data only.
 This is intentional: the 2026 season introduces **new technical regulations**, meaning car performance hierarchies, tyre behaviour, and team competitiveness have fundamentally changed.
 Training on previous seasons would introduce noise and mislead the model.

-The pipeline covers the full data science workflow — extraction, engineering, normalisation, multi-model training with cross-validation, SHAP-based interpretability, and a final predicted race classification with professional F1-themed visualisations.
+The pipeline covers the full data science workflow: extraction, engineering, normalisation, multi-model training with cross-validation, SHAP-based interpretability, and a final predicted race classification with professional F1-themed visualisations.

 ---